 Ice and Water Shield Maintenance

-To ensure that ice and water shields stay effective, inspect them regularly.
+Inspect ice and water shields regularly to ensure their effectiveness.
 Look for tears, punctures, or gaps in the membrane, particularly around eaves, valleys, and areas prone to ice dams.

 Joists